-Since COVID-19 kept everyone locked in their homes, video games have played a new role in people’s lives.
+Since COVID-19 has kept everyone indefinitely locked in their homes, video games have played a new role in people’s lives.
 They have been one of the few options for entertainment, one of the avenues for bonding with friends, and one thing that actually changes in a person’s day.

 This forms only part of the market drivers behind game development outsourcing.
 But before we delve into the rest, let’s first take a look at the landscape of game development outsourcing.